-As well as attending the designated Science: Day 1 academic orientation, we encourage you to also attend activities during the University’s Orientation: Make the most of Melbourne, for all University of Melbourne students, with activities running from Monday 13 February to Friday, 3 March.
+As well as attending the designated Science: Day 1 academic orientation, we encourage you to also attend activities during the University’s Orientation: Make the most of Melbourne, for all University of Melbourne students, with activities and information sessions running from Monday 10 July to Friday, 21 July.

 If you want to start your course planning early, checking out the Handbook for the Bachelor of Science is a great place to start.
 You can browse all of the majors and subjects available for you to choose from.